 - Those who have angina or chest pain at rest, or have had a recent heart attack (myocardial infarction) or stroke.

-- People with infection of the sinuses or of the ear and nose and Eustachian tubes.
+- People with ear infections, or infection of the sinuses, nose and Eustachian tubes.

 - Those who have had recent surgery or injury where trapped air or gas may be present.
 For example, gastrointestinal surgery, face and eye injuries, brain surgery or eye operations.